Kevinwochan/Slackr/README.md

 In this iteration, you are expected to:

 1. Complete (if not completed) your integration tests from iteration 1, and complete full system tests at the HTTP level using python urllib (and pytest).
+Your HTTP/system level tests should ensure they have the entire application and have as high a code coverage as possible.

     Part of this section may be automarked.